Rosa Clemente: Early life and education

 Clemente was born and raised in South Bronx, New York.
 She is a graduate of the University of Albany and Cornell University.
 She is currently a doctoral student in the W.E.B.
 Du Bois Department of Afro-American Studies of University of Massachusetts Amherst.

 Clemente's academic work has focused on research of national liberation struggles within the United States, with a specific focus on the Young Lords Party and the Black Liberation Army.
 While a student at SUNY Albany, she was President of the Albany State University Black Alliance (ASUBA) and Director of Multicultural Affairs for the Student Association.
 At Cornell she was a founding member of La Voz Boriken, a social/political organization dedicated to supporting Puerto Rican political prisoners and the independence of Puerto Rico.

 Journalism

 Clemente has written for Clamor Magazine, The Ave. magazine, The Black World Today, The Final Call and numerous websites.
 She has been the subject of articles in the Village Voice, The New York Times, Urban Latino and The Source magazines.
 She has appeared on CNN, MSNBC, C-SPAN, Democracy Now! and Street Soldiers.
-In 2001, she was a youth representative at the United Nations World Conference against Xenophobia, Racism and Related Intolerance in South Africa and in 2002 was named by Red Eye Magazine as one of the top 50 Hip Hop Activists to look out for.